Soccer-Spurs director Paratici's ban extended worldwide by FIFA | Sports-Games

 FIFA have extended bans imposed on past and present Juventus officials to apply worldwide, the soccer governing body said on Wednesday, with Tottenham Hotspur's current managing director of football Fabio Paratici among the individuals affected by the move.

+"This committee deliberation has been taken with no advance notice to any of the parties involved," the club said in a statement.
+"We are urgently seeking further clarification from FIFA as to the details of the extension and its variance from the FIGC sanction.

+"When Fabio conducted the interview on club channels yesterday neither he nor the club had any indication of this decision being made by FIFA, based on the fact the FIGC sanction was taken on Jan.
+20 and remains subject to an appeal on April 19."
 FIFA's decision leaves Paratici's future at Tottenham in doubt and adds to the uncertainty surrounding the London club, who are currently searching for a new manager after parting ways with Antonio Conte on Sunday.
-Reuters has reached out to Tottenham for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)